 Rare Discovery Of Medieval Church Where Legendary Hero William Wallace Was Appointed Guardian Of Scotland

 William Wallace was strapped to a wooden hurdle.
-He was dragged though the streets to the Elms at Smithfield.
+He was dragged through the streets to the Elms at Smithfield.
 There he was hanged from a gallows but cut down while he still lived.
-He was disembowelled before his head was hacked off and his body was cut into pieces.
+He was disemboweled before his head was hacked off and his body was cut into pieces.

 The quarters of Wallace's body were sent to Berwick, Newcastle upon Tyne, Stirling and Perth to show the price of treason.
 Wallace's head was spiked above London Bridge.
 Edward thought this humiliating death would be the end of the matter - that Wallace would be forgotten.